Promotion of pol's daughter violated nepotism law

 The administration of Suffolk County Executive Steve Bellone violated county nepotism law by failing to put the promotion of Legis.
-Tom Barraga’s daughter up for a legislative vote before promoting her to the $150, 540 a year job as a bureau chief in the county attorney’s office.
+Thomas Barraga’s daughter up for a legislative vote before promoting her to the $150,540-a-year job as a bureau chief in the county attorney’s office.

 Elaine Barraga, who had been deputy bureau chief, was promoted to head the general litigation unit effective Dec.
 19, one day before her father provided the key 10th vote for legislation that imposes a $300 mortgage fee.